Remove A Fire Escape Landmark Townhouse

 Landmarks Preservation Commission

 A staff level review is always preferable when dealing with LPC, as it is commonly an easier and faster review process.
-If the fire escape is not original to the building and holds no architectural significance, its removal can be approved by LPC staff.
-This is a preferable option as it will take some time but will not be as bad as Public Hearing.
+If the fire escape is not original to the building and holds no architectural significance, LPC staff can approve its removal.
+This protocol is preferable as it will take some time but will be better than Public Hearing.

 NYC Landmark Fire Escape Removal